cyberspetz/bme/README.md

 1. Raspberry pi using python setup (wired through lan)
 2. NodeMCU wifi and Adafruit library on address 0x76 (wireless)

-# Here are libraries to written with help of coralysis articles https://corlysis.com/docs/tutorials/external_posts/
+The libraries were modifided based on articles from coralysis https://corlysis.com/docs/tutorials/external_posts/